 - If you are unable to visit the testing station, please indicate this when making the appointment.

 - Do NOT use public transport (bus, train, tram, metro) to go to your appointment.

 - The coronavirus test takes about 10 minutes.

 - The GGD staff member taking the test will place a cotton swab into your nose and throat.
 This only takes a few seconds but it may be uncomfortable.

 - The swab will be sent to the laboratory, where they will determine if you have COVID-19.

 - The test is free of charge.

-While you wait for your test results
+While you wait for your test result

 - You can start making a list of people you had contact with starting two days before your symptoms began until the moment you went into self-isolation.
 Make a note of their names, addresses, email addresses and telephone numbers.
 Divide your contacts into three groups:

 - Close contacts: these are people outside your household with whom you had face-to-face contact for more than 15 minutes at a distance of less than 1.5 metres.
 This could be your pedicurist or hairdresser, for instance.
-Please note: also include the people with whom your contact time was shorter but more high-risk.
+Please note: also include the people with whom your contact time was shorter but higher risk.
 For example, someone you kissed or someone who was near you when you coughed.